joshuanelsondev/twenty-one/README.md

 ![Homepage](./screenshots/twentyone_homepage_screenshot.png)

-The homepage uses a minimalist design with a center logo of the game and two buttons; one that open to a game rules card and the other to a login form.
+The homepage uses a minimalist design with a center logo of the game and two buttons; one that opens to a game rules card and the other to a login form.

 The login form contains three inputs:
 - name input